dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 The diagram above illustrates the recommended patterns based on the given dimensions.

-* If the [input data locality](#input-data-locality) required for the decision is service-local, [Decentralized Service-Level Access Control](#decentralized-service-level-access-control) is ideal — regardless of other dimensions — since the data’s isolated scope avoids all the drawbacks discussed earlier.
+* If the [input data locality](#input-data-locality) required for the decision is service-local, [Decentralized Service-Level Authorization](#decentralized-service-level-authorization) is ideal — regardless of other dimensions — since the data’s isolated scope avoids all the drawbacks discussed earlier.

-* If the [input data locality](#input-data-locality) extends beyond Service-Local — i.e., the same data is shared across multiple services — and the [output data cardinality](#output-data-cardinality) is high while using [Authorization Filters](#policy-output-data-handling-patterns) is not feasible, then Centralized Service-Level Access Control, either with an [embedded PDP](#centralized-service-level-access-control-with-embedded-pdp) or an [external PDP](#centralized-service-level-access-control-with-external-pdp), is better suited to the context.
+* If the [input data locality](#input-data-locality) extends beyond Service-Local — i.e., the same data is shared across multiple services — and the [output data cardinality](#output-data-cardinality) is high while using [Authorization Filters](#policy-output-data-handling-patterns) is not feasible, then [Centralized Service-Level Access Control](#centralized-service-level-authorization) is better suited to the context.

-* In all other cases, [Modern Edge-Level Access Control](#edge-level-authorization-modern) tends to offer the best trade-offs.
+* In all other cases, [Modern Edge-Level Authorization](#edge-level-authorization-modern) tends to offer the best trade-offs.

-* [Classic Edge-Level Access Control](#edge-level-authorization-classic) may still be suitable when input data is organization-wide, output cardinality is low, and all relevant data is either [pulled by the PDP at request time](#on-demand-data-pull) at request time or [pushed to the PDP out-of-band](#out-of-band-data-push) in advance.
+* [Classic Edge-Level Authorization](#edge-level-authorization-classic) may still be suitable when input data is organization-wide, output cardinality is low, and all relevant data is either [pulled by the PDP at request time](#on-demand-data-pull) at request time or [pushed to the PDP out-of-band](#out-of-band-data-push) in advance.

 **Note:** Pattern selection is not an isolated decision.
 The described patterns form a broader **pattern language**, where one pattern often implies or necessitates the use of another.
-For instance, selecting [Modern Edge-Level Access Control](#edge-level-authorization-modern) introduces the concept of an "authorization contract", which must be verified within each service.
-These contracts represent service-local data, and verifying them naturally leads to adopting [Decentralized Service-Level Access Control](#decentralized-service-level-access-control) inside the respective services.
+For instance, selecting [Modern Edge-Level Authorization](#edge-level-authorization-modern) introduces the concept of an "authorization contract", which must be verified within each service.
+These contracts represent service-local data, and verifying them naturally leads to adopting [Decentralized Service-Level Authorization](#decentralized-service-level-authorization) inside the respective services.

 **Example: The Blog Platform**